rio-cloud/gradle-gdpr-documentation-plugin/README.md

 - `PSEUDONYM`
 - `NON_PII`

+In case you have a nested class structure, you can mark fields with a nested type with the `@NestedType` annotation.
+The plugin will then recursively analyze the class structure and include its fields in the documentation.
+You need to add the `@Field` annotation to the nested type class fields as well.

 #### Configuration files

 You can also provide one or multiple configuration files in yaml format to classify your data.